Ronnie76er/ronalleva/_posts/2012-04-25-jacoco-and-play.md

 ##  How to make it work

+**UPDATE**: *We originally had the settings in a separate `build.sbt` file in the root directory to make this work.
+A quick email from [Peter Hausel](https://twitter.com/#!/pk11) at Typesafe showed us how we can do it in the `Build.scala` file present in the `project` directory.

 Some of this is covered in the [sbt-jacoco wiki](https://bitbucket.org/jmhofer/jacoco4sbt/wiki/Home), but I'm going to put it all here for completeness.

 * Add the following to the `plugins.sbt`